Environmental Policy and Programs

 We provide educational literature, posters, and videotapes for grades K-8 at no cost to schools within its service territory.
 All materials have an environmental, energy, or electricity and gas safety content.
 We also take an active role in local activities and envirothons.

 National Grid is committed to being a leading advocate of solar generation in the Northeast.
 We believe that climate change is a significant and pressing issue, and have taken measures to expand our renewable generation development by investing in solar power.
-We operate 5 MW of solar generation and are planning an additional 19 projects.
+The National Grid Massachusetts Solar Program is comprised of 30 utility-scale company-owned solar farms across the state.
+We operate 21 MW of solar generation and are completing an additional 14 MW for a total of 35 MW.
 We are doing our part to support Massachusetts in its goals to advance solar as a major energy source, and raise awareness about the benefits of solar power.